alexcoder04/nspire-merge/README.md

 # nspire-merge

-This Python script merges multiple Lua source files and images into one file for TI-Nspire projects.
+This Python script merges multiple Lua source files and images into one Lua file for TI-Nspire projects.

 This project is inspired by [DaveDuck321](https://github.com/DaveDuck321)'s